Kamieniu/angular-style-guide/README.md

 - <a name="files-structure-and-name-conventions--modules"></a><a name="1.4"></a>[1.4](#files-structure-and-name-conventions--modules) **Modules**:

   Modules are boxes 📦 for some piece of code.
-It allows to share component declaraions, pipes, modules between modules in the application.
+It allows to share component declarations, pipes, modules between modules in the application.

 ```
   import { NgModule } from '@angular/core';